Abstract visualization of hybrid search combining vector embeddings and keyword matching patterns

 The key challenge in hybrid search is effectively combining rankings from vector and keyword searches.
 Several fusion methods have proven effective in production systems.

 Reciprocal Rank Fusion (RRF) is the most popular approach, combining rankings without requiring score normalization.
-RRF assigns scores based on document rank position rather than raw similarity scores, making it robust across different retrieval systems.
+RRF assigns scores based on document rank position rather than raw similarity scores, making it strong across different retrieval systems.

 Reciprocal Rank Fusion (RRF)